jens-klenke/oek-templates/README.md

 ## Purpose

 ### UDE thesis
 The UDE Thesis folder contains all source files, figures, datasets and build scripts needed to compose and compile your University of Duisburg-Essen thesis.
-It is organized to make it easy to…
+It provides:
-- Maintain a clean LaTeX source structure
+- Clean LaTeX source structure
-- Manage bibliography with BibTeX or Biber
+- Bibliography with BibTeX or Biber
 - Automate PDF generation via make or build scripts
 - Version-control large assets (e.g. high-resolution images or data tables)